 These snacks are savory and salty, two things that purr babies really like.
 Our feline companions are always interested in what we eat just because we are eating it.
 We take a look at cats and pretzels to learn more about if cats can eat pretzels if they are good for them, and more in this quick guide.

 Pretzels, when referred to as a snack food, are a crunchy treat made from wheat flour and other ingredients, including yeast, water, sugar, salt, and leavening agents.
 There are two versions, hard and soft.
 The soft version is baked from similar ingredients into a puffy, brown-crusted bread treat.
 These are often served with mustard, cheese, and beer.
 They also come in the sweet variety and are tossed in butter sugar, cinnamon, frosting, and other sweet toppers.

 Crunchy ones come salted and plain, as well as dipped in chocolate and coated in cheese.
 There are several flavor varieties available.
 This food comes in the traditional twisted shape, in rods, sticks, circles, and special shapes.
-They are a part of many snack and bar mixes and are used in many different ways in the culinary world.
-Pretzel sandwich buns are incredibly popular and take that juicy burger up a notch.
+They are a part of many snack and bar mixes and are used in many ways in the culinary world.
+Pretzel sandwich buns are incredibly popular, and take that juicy burger up a notch.

 Can Cats Eat Pretzels?

 The short answer is yes.
 Cats can eat these in strict moderation.
 There are also limits to the variety they can eat.
 Felines should not eat doughy, soft kinds of pretzels.
 A bit of plain dough may be safe as long as it is cooked thoroughly.
 However, soft ones tend to be dipped in butter and loaded up with hefty coarse salt kernels.
 While not necessarily toxic, this is not a very healthy food to feed a kitty.
 Crunchy ones, plain or lightly salted, are okay as an occasional snack.
 Purr babies may even enjoy crunching through the rigid texture.